crypto-org-chain/chain-docs/docs/wallets/ledger.md

 ## Generate Address

 1. Connect and unlock your Ledger device
-1. Open "Crypto.com Chain" app on the device
+1. Open "Cosmos" or "Crypto.com Chain" app on the device
 1. Run in your terminal
     ```bash
     $ ./chain-maind keys add [name] --coin-type=[coin-type] --account=[account-index] --ledger --keyring-backend=test